djfun/ehb2/README.md

 spelled out above; all these pieces are automatically part of the Docker image.

 During development, you can also use `docker build -t ehb2 .` in the main ehb2 directory to rebuild and test the Docker image before pushing to Github.
+When you do push to Github, the Docker image on Docker Hub will be automatically rebuilt.

 The EHB container needs to connect to a container providing a MySQL database over a (possibly Docker-internal) network.
 The simplest way